piaseckijulian/RapidLink/README.md

-# RapidLink - ⭐URL Shortener
+# RapidLink - 🚀URL Shortener

 RapidLink helps you cut your URLs rapidly and easily